All Episodes

 Anyway, he's denying it all.

-The interesting thing about it is guess who owns the inquirer?
+The interesting thing about it is, guess who owns the Inquirer?

-Guess who's the new owner of the inquirer?
+Guess who's the new owner of the Inquirer?

-Roger Altman, the first treasury secretary for Bill Clinton.
+Roger Altman, the first Treasury Secretary for Bill Clinton.

-That the Clintons Are buying up the tabloids.
+The Clintons are buying up the tabloids.

 So they are.